RaghadHAV/arduino-tutorials/index.md

 Think about how to introduce programming 1 step at a time each lesson should add something new.

 - 00 Just upload an existing sketch and run it.
 This is enough and shows and example and how code flows from Raspberry Pi to Micro.
 - 01 Intro to coding in the IDE.
-Learn by writing english and seeing that this will not work.
+Learn by writing English and seeing that this will not work.
 Learn that programming has a very specific syntax.
 Learn what a variable is.
 Learn how to turn digital pins on and off.

+C Learning structure:
+- Basic Syntax (identifier, semicolon, comments, keywords )
+- Data type
+- Variables
+- Operators ( ex: <, ==, != and so on)
+- Decision making (if, if-else, switch)
+- Loops
+- Functions
+- Local, global variables
+- Arrays
+- Strings

 - 02 PWM.
 Lean how code can make calculations.  e.g. A = B + C